EricFriedlander/gLRU/README.md

 Figure 1 can be generated using the scipt "LRUgLRUComparison.m".

-All graphs in Figure 2 can be generated using the script "approxSimComp.m"
+All graphs in Figure 2 can be generated using the script "approxSimComp.m".
+It is recommended that you run this code in parallel for the sake of time.
+There is already a parfor loop in the code, but the user must configer the code to run on their particular cluster.
+The output of our simulations is stored in 'simout1.mat' and can be used to recreate the figures and tables.